What is Gross Misconduct?

 You might assume that what constitutes gross misconduct would be a matter of common sense; fraud, theft, physical violence, bullying or harassment of colleagues, gross subordination, serious or criminal acts of misconduct outside of work which bring the employer’s organisation into disrepute and serious breaches of health and safety are all examples of gross misconduct.
 They are often listed as gross misconduct in employer’s staff handbooks and disciplinary policies.

-However there is an important difference between gross misconduct and “ordinary” misconduct which is sometimes misunderstood and often goes unchallenged.
+The difference between gross and “ordinary” misconduct is the notice pay.
+“Ordinary” misconduct is sometimes misunderstood and often goes unchallenged.
 Gross misconduct is either deliberate wrongdoing or gross negligence by the employee which is so serious that it fundamentally undermines the relationship of trust and confidence between employee and employer.
 Gross misconduct entitles the employer to dismiss the employee without notice (known as a summary dismissal).

 Dismissing without notice or pay in lieu of notice can be a considerable saving to the employer or a considerable loss to the employee, depending on the individual’s notice entitlement.
 The minimum statutory notice pay is one week for each full year the employee is employed, up to a maximum of 12 weeks.
 Some employees have a larger contractual notice entitlement.